Migrate from TiDB Self-Managed to TiDB Cloud

-This document describes how to migrate data from your TiDB Self-Hosted clusters to TiDB Cloud (AWS) through Dumpling and TiCDC.
+This document describes how to migrate data from your TiDB Self-Managed clusters to TiDB Cloud (AWS) through Dumpling and TiCDC.

 The overall procedure is as follows: